borisarzentar/git-playground/README.md

 - Make some changes, add file...
 - Add files to git
-- Run 'git commit'
+- Run 'git commit' in terminal (IDE is not supported, this is cli)
-- Type commit message and close it (follow our convention[https://app.gitbook.com/@studocu/s/studocu/tech-operations/git-and-github/commit-messages])
+- Follow instructions in the terminal and write the commit message (follow our convention[https://app.gitbook.com/@studocu/s/studocu/tech-operations/git-and-github/commit-messages])

 ## Create a new release and generate/update CHANGELOG.md